Big Brother (Australian TV series) season 14: International broadcast

 The season is being broadcast in New Zealand via TVNZ Ondemand the day after the episode first airs in Australia, and is then being broadcast on one of TVNZ's linear channels the day after that.
 The season was originally being broadcast on TVNZ 2, but following poor ratings it was moved to TVNZ Duke airing at mid-day from May 25.

 Format

-Big Brother 14 airs three nights a week from Monday to Wednesday.
-Each week, two Housemates will typically be Evicted.
+The fourteenth season aired three nights a week from Monday to Wednesday.
+Each week, two Housemates were typically Evicted.
 For the first time since the 2020 revival, significant additions were made to the Big Brother game structure.

-Each episode will showcase highlights from the house and house tasks (to determine the shopping budget for the week as well as to award various luxuries) and the Nomination and Eviction process.
+Each episode takes place over 2–3-day of the game, showcasing highlights from the house and house tasks (to determine the weekly shopping budget and award various luxuries) and the Nomination and Eviction process.
 Regarding the nomination and eviction process, each night features a different episode format.
 While some episodes modify the format slightly, the typical episode structure is as follows: